 Psychologists have unraveled key features that relate to a child’s intellectual success such as nurturing, responsiveness, and involvement.

 - Nurturing -both physically and emotionally-: Babies thrive on physical contact and those who experience affection and positive feedback tend to have better cognitive outcomes.

-- Responsive caregiving: It means not only responding to essential physical needs of a kid, but also engaging in serve-and-return interactions.
+- Responsive caregiving: It means not only responding to the essential physical needs of a kid but also engaging in serve-and-return interactions.
 Babies babble and expect you to reply and engage in a conversation.
 Verbal responsiveness enhances language development and also serves in shaping a child’s emotional reaction and self-awareness.

-- Involved parenting – It involves direct one–on–one interactions where you can focus your attention on your child.
+- Involved parenting: It involves a direct one–on–one interactions where you can focus your attention on your child.
 Studies have found a relationship between a child’s IQ and the amount of quality time spent in shared activities with their parents.

 Parents who are able to cultivate strong relationships with their children are ultimately helping shape more productive adults. “[Parental] love is an important part of the economy,” says economist James Heckman.

 Read more about how early experiences drive development!